 This should be a brief statement regarding how a potential participant’s confidentiality or anonymity will be maintained.
 Specifically, the potential participant must be informed as to how the data will be stored, and if necessary (e.g., audio or video recordings) ultimately destroyed.
 Please be sure to use the terms “confidential” and “anonymous” carefully (see "Steps taken to protect participants" above for further explanation).

 This typically refers to participation credit, direct payment, or participation in a raffle of some sort.
 Raffles should reveal the expected odds of winning and the value of the prize.
 If a study is completely voluntary (i.e., no compensation), then this portion should simply state that participation is purely voluntary.

 Here the potential participant is reminded that her/his participation is voluntary, and has the right to withdraw at any time, and still be provided with the specific form of compensation described above.
 Also, participants should be informed that they have the right to have any data collected up to the point of withdrawal discarded, and told how the data will be destroyed.

 - Contact information

-A debriefing form is typically read aloud to the participant once (s)he has completed the study.
-The form itself should explain to the participant the full aim of the study (s)he has just completed.
+A debriefing form is typically read aloud to the participant once he or she has completed the study.
+The form itself should explain to the participant the full aim of the study he or she has just completed.
 If the proposed study involves some degree of deception, or manipulation of behavior that could lead to moderate (or greater) levels of physical and/or psychological distress, a debriefing form (signed by both the participant and the experimenter) must accompany the proposal as a part of the appendix.
 If a proposed study does not contain either of the above, a debriefing form is not required, but may be included at the researcher’s discretion (but does not need to be signed by the participant).